tuankhoin/toilet-pandemia/README.md

 }
 ```

-* Every time in need, instead of calling `Instantiate`, system will choose an inactive item in the pool data structure and activate it.
+* Every time in need, instead of calling `Instanstiate`, system will choose an inactive item in the pool data structure and activate it.
 ```C#
 // How objects are retrieved on new level rather than Instanstiating - Player.cs void SpawnNewLevel() {